-He made his competitive debut for Lancashire in the LV= County Championship match against Somerset at Liverpool in August 2012, going on to play three times during the most recent summer, scoring 36 in three innings.
-Nicknamed Aggers, he has yet to make his limited overs bow for the Red Rose.
+He made his competitive debut for Lancashire in the Championship match against Somerset at Liverpool in August 2012, going on to play three times during that summer, scoring 36 in three innings.

 In his own words, he is "a stroke-player with a good technique", while he can "rotate it well off spin and can bat for a long period of time".

-He has a first-class average just shy of 35, with a career best 158 and three other centuries to his name.
+He has a first-class average just shy of 35, with a career best 158 and four other centuries to his name.

-Agathangelou turned heads during a second XI four-day friendly against Somerset at Southport in 2010, taking 4-34 in the first innings, 6-90 in the second with his leg-spin, scoring 129 and 70 not out from number three in the order to boot.
+Agathangelou turned heads during a second XI four-day friendly against Somerset at Southport in 2010, taking 4-34 in the first innings, 6-90 in the second with his leg-spin and scoring 129 and 70 not out from number three in the order to boot.

-And there is every chance that he will turn a few more heads in years to come in a Red Rose shirt, with Agathangelou currently midway through a four-year qualification period to become English qualified.
+And there is every chance that he will turn a few more heads in years to come in a Red Rose shirt, with Agathangelou currently undertaking a four-year qualification period to become English qualified.

 (c) Lancashire County Cricket Club Ltd